2.9. Functions Operating on Vectors

 2.9.2.
 Vectors as Input Variables

-Functions that you write should assume that they may be called with vectors as input variables, even if your intent is that it work with scalar inputs.
-Thus, unless the function is performing matrix operations or working with a scalar constant, use element-wise operators.
+Functions that you write should assume that they may be called with vectors as input variables, even if you intend that they will work with scalar inputs.
+Thus, unless the function is performing matrix operations or working with a scalar constant, use element-wise operators ( Element-wise Arithmetic).

 2.9.3.
 Logical Vectors

 Logical vectors are formed by testing a vector with a logical expression.
-The resulting vector is 1 (true) for each value in the original vector where the logical expression is true and 0 (false) in the other positions.
+The resulting vector is true 1 (1) where the logical expression is true and false (0) in the other positions.
+Notice the single & symbol used as an AND operator between logical vector expressions.
+The symbol is the logical vector OR operator.

 >> A = 1:10